Intellectual Property Lawyers in Houston

 Our goals in these cases:

-For drafting and negotiating IP agreements and protecting trade secrets, the Houston lawyers of Hendershot, Cannon & Hisey serve business clients in Houston and throughout Texas.
-Schedule a confidential consultation today at (713) 909-7323 or contact us online.
+The lawyers of Hendershot Cowart P.C. serve business clients in Houston and throughout Texas.
+To discuss your business needs – from drafting and negotiating IP agreements to protecting trade secrets – schedule a confidential consultation today at (713) 909-7323 or contact us online.